pulumi/docs/pulumi-hugo/themes/default/content/blog/architecture-as-code-intro/index.md

     - microservices
 ---

-Abstraction in software is key to building resilient systems by encapsulating behavior and decoupling code.
+Abstraction is key to building resilient systems because it encapsulates behavior and decouples code, letting each component perform its function independently.
 The same principles apply to infrastructure, where we want to declare behavior or state and not implementation details.
 As an industry, we've moved away from monolithic applications to distributed systems such as serverless, microservices, Kubernetes, and virtual machine deployments.
 In this article, we'll take a closer look at the characteristics of these architectures and how Pulumi can abstract the components that comprise these systems.

 <!--more-->

 ## Virtual Machines

 Virtual machines arose from the need to use expensive hardware more efficiently.
-VMs achieve efficiency by sharing the host with separate computing environments that decrease the number of servers needed to run applications.
+VMs are more efficient because they share the host server, decreasing the number of physical servers needed to run applications.
 A group of hosts can also be aggregated so that it behaves as a single virtual host with large memory and processing capabilities.
-Virtual machines can also emulate other environments that have specific hardware requirements or capabilities that the host machine does not have.
-Finally, virtualization provides the host machine isolation from the guest virtual machines, limiting access to the host machine through an abstraction layer.
-Virtualization has the added advantage of enabling a fine degree of control over resources available to the virtual machine.
+Virtual machines can emulate other environments that have specific hardware requirements or capabilities that the host machine does not have, thus reducing the need for specific hardware or operating systems.
+Finally, virtualization provides the host machine isolation from the guest virtual machines by limiting access to the host machine through an abstraction layer.
+Finally, virtualization has the added advantage of providing a fine degree of control over resources available to the virtual machine.

 If virtual machines are part of your infrastructure, Pulumi lets you create virtual machines programmatically across cloud service providers.
 The Javascript example below illustrates how to deploy a virtual machine on Google Cloud Platform.
 The script spins up a Debian based instance and creates a network with an open port 22 to let you configure and manage the machine as needed.